xXleowXx/gitlab-charts/doc/development/style_guide.md

 A charts template helpers are located in `templates/_helpers.tpl`.
 These contain the [named templates](https://helm.sh/docs/chart_template_guide/named_templates/) used within the chart.

-When using these templates, there a few things to keep in mind regarding the [golang templating syntax](https://pkg.go.dev/text/template).
+When using these templates, there a few things to keep in mind regarding the [Go templating syntax](https://pkg.go.dev/text/template).

 ### Trapping non-printed values from actions